devops-coop/ansible-minecraft/README.md

     Minecraft version to install (default: `1.9`)

     **N.B.** The default behaviour is to install the latest available minor release in a major release series (e.g., `1.8.x`).
 Override this default to install a specific minor release (e.g., `1.8.8`).

+    To install the latest stable release, set `minecraft_version: latest`.

+    To install a snapshot, use the snapshot version: `minecraft_version: 16w21a`.

 * `minecraft_url`